How Much Does Popcorn Ceiling Removal Cost?

 Q. What do I do after removing a popcorn ceiling?

-If you’re doing the project yourself, after removing the old texture, sand the ceiling to smooth it, fill seams and any gouges with drywall compound, sand again, and then paint or apply a knockdown texture.
+If you’re doing the project yourself, after scraping the popcorn ceiling texture, sand the ceiling with sandpaper or one of the best drywall sanders to smooth it, fill seams and any gouges with drywall compound, sand again, and then paint or apply a knockdown texture.

 Q. Do all popcorn ceilings have asbestos?